ritakrastina/currency-exchange-rates/README.md

 Create application production build using command `ng build --prod`.

-Then locate to docker terminal, change directory to application location using `cd` command and execute folowing commands to build an image and run it in a container.
+Then locate to docker terminal, change directory to application location using `cd` command and execute following commands to build an image and run it in a container.
 ```
 docker build -f Dockerfile -t currency-exchange-rates-image .
 docker run --name currency-exchange-rates-container -d -p 8080:80 currency-exchange-rates-image